Register

 17:00pm – 18:00pm

-A digital product passport is an information system that serves to electronically record, process and share information related to the sustainability of products among companies in the supply chain, authorities and consumers.
-It is one of the measures foreseen in different legal texts and will have a mandatory impact on a large number of products, including components and intermediate products.
+The digital product passport is an information system to record, process and share information electronically related to the sustainability of products within supply chain companies, authorities and consumers.
+It is one of the measures envisaged in different legal texts and which are going to mandatorily affect a large number of products, including components and intermediate products.

-In this session, we will analyse the state of implementation of the digital product passport in different sectors, its obligations and limitations, as well as success stories related to implementation and reporting in different value chains.
+This session will analyse the application status of the digital product passport in the different sectors, its obligations and limitations, along with success stories of application and reporting in different value chains.

 Right to repair (PS1-6)